 Record of IEP (if applicable)

 New students requesting admittance to grades 1-8:

-- in addition to the above requirements, all must present a copy of the current report card and standardized test results.
+In addition to the above requirements, all new students must present a copy of the current report card and standardized test results.
 New students are evaluated on the basis of these two items to determine whether the program at SFCS will meet the educational needs of the students.